 This Jessop's email also includes a list of product images and descriptions below the cut, but we wanted to emphasize the email copywriting here.
 The store is dedicated to photography and videography, so the call to action button pops off the screen in yellow with unusual wording: “Snap up your basket.”

 This is one of several abandoned cart email examples that we have come across that lead with urgency.
 The message is crystal clear here: “Complete your order before they’re gone!”

 In the email, Mango includes not only the product image, but also the size the shopper chose, the color, the quantity, and the price in Pounds.

 In their email, Bonobos shows a bag with the number of items the user left in their cart before abandoning their session, accompanied by a copy that is pretty crisp and clear.

 Even though Bonobos does not add an image of the product(s) the customer has left behind, they make up for it by offering a special coupon code for customers who are about to make their first purchase in the store.

+By including a question in their abandoned cart recovery email headline, Nordstrom, the fashion eCommerce store is making the shopper think about their decision of having abandoned the cart.
 Also, the line “... our looks go fast.” gives them a hint that they better hurry checking out or risk leaving their beloved items, and not be able to purchase them.